 Roselyn smiled, remembering how Evaughnlynn had always laughed at her for copying her mother.

-relief filled her.
-Evaughnlynn had been there for her.
+Relief filled her.
+Evaughnlynn had been there for me or I would have been just like her.

-stone at her breast felt warm and she realized it had searched her mind for a memory of her mother smiling.
+breast felt warm and she realized it had searched her mind for a memory of her mother smiling.
 My father?
-She saw him come through the door dressed in armor
+She saw him come through the door dressed in armor without a

-Tears began to run down her cheeks.
+Tears trickled down her cheeks.
 I’d forgotten him.
 How could I have forgotten him?

-castle hill.
+hill.
 “Do not blame yourself,” the stone at her breast whispered in her mind.
-“You were very young and the memory of his death was painful.
-When you
+“You were very young, and the memory of his death was very painful.
+When you remembered

 “But I shouldn’t have,” she said aloud.